ijlyttle/covidStates/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The purpose of this repository is to demonstrate the use of [projthis](https://ijlyttle.github.io/projthis/), an R package for managing  project-based workflows.
-The demonstration is an analysis of daily reported COVID-19 cases in the US, using [data providied by the New York Times](https://github.com/nytimes/covid-19-data).
-These steps are outlined:
+The demonstration is an analysis of daily reported COVID-19 cases in the US, using [data provided by the New York Times](https://github.com/nytimes/covid-19-data).

+This is a rough outline of the steps:

 1. Create an R project.
 Then create a workflow, an ordered series of RMarkdown files.